 The Short Omaha Ghetto Story

-In the beginning, the Omaha black population was equal to only a few thousand, with a small community in North Omaha close to what is now Downtown, as a number of people from the rural south moved to the Nebraska city.
+In the beginning, the Omaha black population equaled to only a few thousands of residents with a small community in North Omaha, close to what is now Downtown, as a number of people from rural southern communities moved to the state of Nebraska.

-24th Street would later become the heart of the Omaha black population, home to a number of businesses, as well being labeled as the entertainment district for the North Omaha community.
+As the population grew, 24th Street became the heart of the Omaha black population and the home to a number of businesses, as well being labeled as the entertainment district for the North Omaha community.